muziejus/novel-maps-of-ny-2017/sections/schedule.md

 * Wednesday, 22 Mar: _Green-Eyed Thieves_ to end.
 Presentation: Cheah, “Missed Encounters: Cosmopolitanism, World Literature, and Postcoloniality.”
 * Monday, 27 Mar: _Migritude_ through p.
 72.
 * Wednesday, 29 Mar: _Migritude_ to end.
-* Thursday, 30 Mar; Friday, 31 Mar: Jini Kim Watson **plenary**. **Second essay rewrite due**.
+* Thursday, 30 Mar; Friday, 31 Mar: Jini Kim Watson **plenary**.

 ### 4. Who will survive in America?

 Finally, how does the world reconstruct itself in an American milieu?

 * Monday, 3 Apr: “The White House,” “A Capitalist at Dinner,” “The Tropics in New York,” “If We Must Die,” “The Negro Speaks of Rivers,” “The Weary Blues,” “White Man,” and “Advertisement for the Waldorf-Astoria.”
-Presentation: Césaire, “Discourse on Colonialism.”
+Presentation: Césaire, “Discourse on Colonialism.” **Second essay rewrite due**.
 * Wednesday, 5 Apr: “kitchenette building,” “obituary for a living lady,” “the mother,” “the soft man,” “when Mrs. Martin’s Booker T.,” and _Riot_.
 Presentation: Baldwin, “Stranger in the Village.”
 * Monday, 10 Apr: *Loving in the War Years: Lo que nunca pasó por sus labios*  (selections).
 Presentation: Fernández Retamar, “Caliban: Notes towards a Discussion of Culture in Our America.”
 * Wednesday, 12 Apr: *Loving in the War Years: Lo que nunca pasó por sus labios*  (selections).
 Presentation: Anzaldúa, “La Prieta.”
 * Monday, 17 Apr: *Don’t Let Me Be Lonely: An American Lyric* through p.
 59. Presentation: Cheng, “The Melancholy of Race.”
 * Wednesday, 19 Apr: *Don’t Let Me Be Lonely: An American Lyric* to end.
 Presentation: Berlant “Slow Death (Sovereignty, Obesity, Lateral Agency).”
 * Monday, 24 Apr: “Native Sons” & “A Confession.”
+Presentation: Baldwin, “Me and My House.”
 * Wednesday, 26 Apr: “Waterfalls” & “The Call of Blood”
 * Thursday, 27 Apr; Friday 28 Apr: Jess Row **plenary**. **Final précis due**.
 * Monday, 1 May: Debrief.